zack-b/zack-b.github.io/README.md

 - Planned and coordinated monthly events for 100+ students.
 - Provided orientation, training, and ongoing guidance to new staff members.
 - Developed, implemented, and utilized emergency response and incident reporting procedures to ensure student safety.
-- Supported students and resolved conflicts through communication and referrals to local services.
+- Supported students and resolved conflicts through communication and referrals to campus and community resources.
 - Upheld provisions of the student housing contract and code of conduct.
-- Performed administrative duties, including handling calls, managing schedules, and liaising with other departments.
+- Performed administrative duties, including handling calls, managing schedules, and coordinating with other departments.

 **Youth Worker**
 Boys & Girls Clubs of Whatcom County
 (_Apr 2023 - Aug 2023_)
 - Supervised and mentored 30+ club members (ages 6-13) to ensure safety, inclusion, and engagement during programs.
-- Developed and led a diverse range of educational and athletic programs focused on developing real-world skills.
+- Developed and led a diverse range of educational and athletic programs focused on building real-world skills.
 - Resolved interpersonal conflicts using positive behavior strategies and emotional support.
 - Planned, prepared, and served healthy meals daily.
-- Handled administrative functions, including member admissions, donation processing, and daily member check-ins/outs.
+- Handled administrative tasks, including member admissions, donation processing, and daily member check-ins/outs

 ## Projects